Florida exam calculator

 Area questions reward memorizing two anchors: 43,560 and 640.

 Exam rule: area math is unit math.
 Write the unit next to every number so you know whether the final answer should be square feet, acres, price per square foot, or price per acre.
+Use this web calculator for study, not during the actual test.

 Section acreage